 Spring and fall are good times to aerate, fertilize and over seed your lawn so air, water, and nutrients can really penetrate deeply, softening the soil, and promoting root growth.
 Use a core aerator when the soil is moist and soft, not dry, and not muddy.
 The next step is to over seed and fertilize, which should occur after the threat of freeze is past in the spring, or well before the first hard freeze of fall.

 Using a core aerator.

 First, make sure you choose the core aerator that’s right for your tractor.
-Frontier offers core aerators that will fit compact and utility tractors with PTO ranging from 20 – 70 hp.
+We’re using a Frontier CA2072 Core Aerator (US CA) matched with a John Deere 4066R (US CA) Compact Utility Tractor.
+These core aerators will fit compact and utility tractors with PTO ranging from 20 – 70 hp.
 They are compatible with Category 1 or Category 2, 3-point hitches and are also iMatchTM compatible.

 These core aerators are ground driven and use a series of hollow tubes, or spoons, spaced evenly across a rotating flange that dig into the soil as the unit moves over your lawn, removing plugs that are about ½” wide by about 3” long.
 The holes left behind allow air, water and nutrients to reach deep into the ground, promoting turf root growth, and reducing soil compaction.
 The plugs left behind will soon decompose and provide additional nutrients for your lawn.

 Before aerating, make sure you remove any obstacles that may be present.
 If you have an in-ground irrigation system, be sure to mark all sprinkler heads as the aerator spoons can severely damage the sprinkler heads.